Snazzy-xyz/NebulaSupportForum/README.md

 The Nebula Support Forum made open source for future reference.
 Nebula is a proxy website that helps bypass school filters.

 # Linking to Mongodb
-If you'd like to change the database link to your own mongodb, change the ``['DB_CONNECTION']`` to your specified database url
+If you'd like to change the database link to your own mongodb, change the ``['DB_CONNECTION']`` in index.js to your specified database url

 # Join the Discord
 https://discord.gg/w3p7jmTPVa